prantlf/grunt-html-dom-snapshot/MIGRATION.md

 * [scroll](INSTRUCTIONS.md#scroll) does not support the `offset` parameter any more.
 Remove it.
 Scrolling will be performed to the center of the element.
 * [isVisible](INSTRUCTIONS.md#isvisible), [isNotVisible](INSTRUCTIONS.md#isnotvisible) and [clickIfVisible](INSTRUCTIONS.md#clickIfVisible) use the function [isElementDisplayed] which should work in the same way like the removed [isVisible], but you should still check if your visibility checks still work.

+See the [release notes for v4] for more information.

 ## 2 to 3